Fund Rules and Guidance

 Authorised Closed–Ended Collective Investment Schemes:

-Rule 5.01(1)(ii) of the Authorised Closed-Ended Investment Schemes Rules 2008 (“the Authorised CEIS Rules”) requires a Designated Manager to make an immediate notification by means of a written notice to the Commission of a proposed material change to the Information Particulars of an Authorised Closed-Ended Collective Investment Scheme.
+Rule 5.1(2)(a)(ii) of the Authorised Closed-Ended Investment Schemes Rules and Guidance, 2021 (“the Authorised CEIS Rules”) requires a Designated Administrator to make an immediate notification by means of a written notice to the Commission of a proposed material change to the Information Particulars of an Authorised Closed-Ended Collective Investment Scheme.

 The Commission’s expectation is for the covering letter accompanying such notification to briefly, but concisely, set out the material changes that have been made in the amended document from the current version (i.e. the version most recently submitted to the Commission).
 For the avoidance of doubt, this expectation remains, even if a “black-lined” version tracking the changes is provided, as it will be appreciated that such tracked copies are not always of help in this respect where documents have been subject to significant changes.

-Within the covering letter, the Designated Manager should also provide its confirmation that the contents of the amended document contain all of the relevant disclosures required by Rule 4.03 of the Authorised CEIS Rules.
-In this respect, Designated Managers might find that the document disclosure checklist contained within the Commission’s Form APC is of help in checking that the appropriate disclosures are included in any amended documents, although it is not expected that such a form should actually be completed and submitted in these circumstances.
+Within the covering letter, the Designated Administrator should also provide its confirmation that the contents of the amended document contain all of the relevant disclosures required by Rule 4.1(1) and Schedule 1 of the Authorised CEIS Rules.
+In this respect, Designated Administrators might find that the document disclosure checklist contained within the Commission’s Form APC is of help in checking that the appropriate disclosures are included in any amended documents, although it is not expected that such a form should actually be completed and submitted in these circumstances.

 A clean copy of the final version of the amended document, which has been certified as a true copy of the original, should be provided to the Commission as soon as it is available.